mvolkmann/blog/src/tailwind.md

 The breakpoint values can be overridden by modifying the `tailwind.config.js` file as shown in the [Configuration](#configuration) section.

+## Responsive Variants

+Tailwind class names can be prefixed with a breakpoint name to only apply the class when the screen/window width matches that breakpoint or larger.
+The breakpoint names are sm, md, lg, and xl. j
+For example: `lg:m-4` applies a margin of `1rem` only if the screen/window width is greater than or equal to `1024px`.

 ## Pseudo-class Variants

 Tailwind supports many prefixes that can be added to before class names,